Deep Graph Laplacian Regularization for Robust Denoising of Real Images: Introduction

-To alleviate the aforementioned problems, in this paper we combine the robustness merit of model-based approaches and the powerful learning capacity of data-driven approaches.
+To achieve robust denoising of real images, in this paper we combine the robustness merit of model-based approaches and the powerful learning capacity of data-driven approaches.
 We achieve this goal by incorporating the graph Laplacian regularizer---a simple yet effective image prior for image restoration tasks---into a deep learning framework.
-Specifically, we train a CNN which takes as input a corrupted image and outputs a set of feature maps.
+Specifically, we train a CNN which takes as input a real noisy image and outputs a set of feature maps.
 Subsequently, a neighborhood graph is built from the output features.
-The image is then recovered by solving an unconstrained quadratic programming (QP) problem, assuming that the underlying true image induces a small value of graph Laplacian regularizer.
-To verify the effectiveness of our hybrid framework, we focus on the basic task of image denoising, since a good denoising engine can be used as an important module in any image restoration problems in an ADMM plug-and-play framework \cite{elad2006image,romano2017little}.
-The contributions of our work are as follows: \begin{enumerate}[(i)] \item We are the first in literature to incorporate the widely used graph Laplacian regularizer into deep neural networks as a \textit{fully-differentiable} layer, extracting underlying features of the input corrupted images and boosting the performance of the subsequent restoration. \item By coupling the strong graph Laplacian regularization layer with a light-weight CNN for pre-filtering, our approach is less susceptible to overfitting.
-Moreover, by localizing the graph construction and constraining the regularization weight to prevent steep local minimum, our pipeline is guaranteed to be {\it numerically stable}. \item Experimentation shows that, given small data (real low-light image denoising with 5 images), our proposal outperforms CNN-based approaches by avoiding overfitting; at the same time, our approach also exhibits strong cross-domain generalization ability.
-On the other hand, given sufficient data (for the case of Gaussian noise removal), we perform on par with the state-of-the-art CNN-based approaches. \end{enumerate}
+The image is then denoised by solving an unconstrained quadratic programming (QP) problem, assuming that the underlying true image induces a small value of graph Laplacian regularizer.
+Figure\,\ref{fig:intro_ours} shows the denoising result of our approach, one may clearly see its superiority to the competing methods.

+The contributions of our work are as follows: \begin{enumerate}[(i)] \item We are the first in literature to incorporate the widely used graph Laplacian regularizer into deep neural networks as a \textit{fully-differentiable} layer, extracting underlying features of the input noisy images and boosting the performance of the subsequent restoration. \item Our architecture couples the strong graph Laplacian regularization layer---an adaptive low-pass linear filter regardless of the training data---with a light-weight CNN for pre-filtering, making our approach less susceptible to overfitting.
+Moreover, by constraining the regularization weight to prevent steep local minimum, our pipeline is provably {\it numerical stable}. \item Experimentation shows that, our approach achieves \emph{robust} real noise removal in terms of two perspectives.
+Given small amount of training data, our proposal outperforms CNN-based approaches by avoiding overfitting.
+Secondly, it exhibits strong cross-domain generalization ability, {\it e.g.}, our framework training for Gaussian denoising performs reasonably well on real image denoising. \end{enumerate}